 - Trusting Prayers for Healing or Prosperity: If God can heal, why don’t they really trust that and know that prayer is enough.

 - Pray for Real Wisdom: If real wisdom is only available by praying to God, why don’t Christians pray more (most I know never really pray except for meals and at church).
 Because they don’t believe some invisible guy is going to really talk to them if they squint their eyes hard enough, chant enough “In-Jesus’-Name”s and ask for deep wisdom.
 They know they are only talking to themselves.

 Having lived with Hindu, Sikh, Shinto, Buddhist and Muslim families, and lived in those communities, I have seen this phenomena everywhere.
-So it ain’t just Christians.
-Now certainly, there are the radical believers who decide whatever is really true about their religion and try to live it fully (in a horrible, or even good way, perhaps), but I am not talking about those folks.
+So it isn’t just Christians who are not true followers of their faith.
+Now certainly, there are the radical believers who decide whatever is really true about their religion and try to live it fully (in a horrible, or sometimes even good ways, perhaps), but I am not talking about those folks.
 I am talking about the majority of folks I meet.
 Thank God they don’t believe. :-)